dengnianchen/fovnerf/README.md

 ## Real-time Interactive Rendering

 We implemented a simple real-time interactive rendering program based on OpenGL, CUDA and TensorRT.
-To play with that, first follow [the guide](#requirements-and-installation) to install the dependencies and compile the program, then run the program by:
+To play with that, first follow [the guide](#requirements-and-installation) to install the dependencies and compile the program, then [export pretrained models](#export-pytorch-models).
+After that, run the program by:

 ```bash
 cd cpp/bin